commschamp/cc_tutorial/tutorials/tutorial11/README.md

 way of dispatching to map stored numeric ID into appropriate message type.
 Before actual deletion the provided pointer is cast to the right class and properly destructed.

-To test this all of the available message definitions inside [include/tutorial11/message](include/tutorial11/message) were modified to print their destructor function name when it is invoked:
+To test this, all of the available message definitions inside [include/tutorial11/message](include/tutorial11/message) were modified to print their destructor function name when it is invoked:
 ```cpp